genestack/user-tutorials/user-guide/source/guide/pipelines.rst

           messenger RNA (mRNA) which is further used to synthesize proteins.

-In this case, if you'll use Unspliced Mapper, the reference genome would find a matching sequence in only one of the exons, while the rest of the read would not match the intron in the reference, so the read can't be properly aligned.
+In this case, if you will use Unspliced Mapper, the reference genome would find a matching sequence in only one of the exons, while the rest of the read would not match the intron in the reference, so the read cannot be properly aligned.
 When analysing RNA-seq data using unspliced aligner, the reads may be mapped to potentially novel exons, however reads spanning splice junctions are likely to remain unmapped.